 - Write a simple review on Amazon.

 And here is what you need to understand most: You don’t have to be a writer to write a review!
-There is no need to write a long eloquent review with explicit detail and summary.
+There is no need to write a long eloquent review with explicit detail and an exhaustive summary.
 A few sentences describing why you liked the book is fantastic and just what any author wants to see.
-Be yourself, because an honest and genuine review proves to be more valuable than a literary claim.
+Be yourself, because an honest and genuine review proves to be more valuable than any literary claim.
 Customers READ REVIEWS and they want to read what regular people think of the book.
 That would be YOU!

-I think non-writers shy away from some of these tasks, because they don’t deem themselves to be a ‘part of the writing community’.
+I think non-writers shy away from some of these tasks because they don’t deem themselves to be a ‘part of the writing community’.
 They don’t want to step into the writer’s ‘work world’ because they think it isn’t their place of expertise.
 I had a friend once ask to buy my book and during the exchange, she expressed worry about showing interest in my book, thinking it wasn’t any of her business!
 I was SO surprised to learn of her apprehension to purchase my book.
 WOW.
 Please, please know this:

 ALL writers want you to read their work!
 THAT IS WHY THEY WRITE.